Exponential-Workload/cinny-desktop/README.md

 ## Build Instructions

 1. Clone Cinny, build it, and write the path to it's `dist` dir to `cinny-dist` in this repository.
+Make sure to update this regularly, followed by rebuilding Cinny Desktop.
 2. Run `pnpm i`
 3. Run `pnpm build`
 4. Enjoy!